-The race schedule, briefing and start times will be posted on the Club notice board, and on the Club website.
-Race area information may also be announced in the same way.
+The race schedule, briefing and start times will be sent via email, published on the Club website and the Club notice board.
+Race area information may also be announced in the same way or via the Race Officer on race day.